Grand Theft Auto III: Design

-A major difficulty the team encountered was converting all game elements into a fully 3D world, including the sound and radio stations, as well as designing and voicing the non-player characters, due to the amount that existed within the open world.
-Producer Dan Houser said there were about 8,000 lines of recorded dialogue in the game, while audio programmer Raymond Usher estimated about 18,000.
-The basic technical elements of the game began to work together in mid-2000, with a carjacking mechanic prototype and stable streaming model.
-Streaming was initially intended to be reserved for music and map geometry, but other elements were eventually included when it became apparent to the team as more data was entered.
+The developers encountered difficulty with integrating all facets of the game into a fully 3D world, such as the sounds and radio stations, as well as designing and voicing the large number of non-player characters present in the open world.
+Producer Dan Houser said there were about 8,000 lines of recorded dialogue, while audio programmer Raymond Usher estimated about 18,000.
+The developers had the basic technical elements of the game working together by mid-2000, with a prototype of the carjacking mechanic and a stable streaming model.
+Streaming was initially intended only for loading music and the map geometry, but its scope expanded to include other elements when the team realised there was more game data to process.

-When designing the game world, the team initially created a "hybrid city", which Dan Houser described as "a post industrial Midwest slash east coast generic" city.
-Upon developing within this game world, the team realised that basing the design on a real location meant "you have a lot of things you can say about it".
-As a result, they redesigned Liberty City, which had been previously featured in the first Grand Theft Auto (1997), basing it loosely on New York City.
-DMA Design worked with a team at Rockstar in New York for cultural references; the Rockstar team would regularly work long hours for full weeks, ensuring that the references, such as in-game car manufacturers, were appropriate to the city.
+For the design of the game world, the developers initially created a "hybrid city", which Dan Houser described as "a post industrial Midwest slash east coast generic" city.
+Once the team began developing the game within this world, they realised that basing the design on a real location meant "you have a lot of things you can say about it".
+As a result, they redesigned Liberty City, which had been previously featured in the first Grand Theft Auto (1997), to be loosely based on New York City.
+DMA Design worked with a team at Rockstar in New York for cultural references; the Rockstar team regularly worked long hours for entire weeks to ensure the references, such as in-game car manufacturers, were appropriate to the city.

 The city is broken into three islands: an industrial section representing Brooklyn and Queens, a commercial centre resembling Manhattan, and suburbs similar to New Jersey.
 The islands unlock as the story progresses; the team wanted players to "start out feeling poor and work to being richer".
-Dan Houser described Liberty City as a "hybrid of a generic American city", including Chicago, Pittsburgh, Detroit, New York, and Philadelphia; he felt that the parallel realism of the world allowed the team to make more social commentary than previously.
-Sam Houser cited films and shows like Heat (1995) and The Sopranos (1999–2007) as inspiration for the setting, and wanted to emulate them in the game.
-He also cited the influence of The Legend of Zelda, Super Mario 64 and the 1990 film Goodfellas, describing Grand Theft Auto III as "a cross between a gangster movie and an RPG".
+Dan Houser described Liberty City as a "hybrid of a generic American city", including Chicago, Pittsburgh, Detroit, New York, and Philadelphia.
+He felt the parallel realism of the world allowed the team to make more social commentary.
+Sam Houser cited films and shows like Heat (1995) and The Sopranos (1999–2007) as inspiration for the setting and wanted to emulate them in the game.
+He also cited the influence of the Legend of Zelda franchise, the video game Super Mario 64 (1996), and the film Goodfellas (1990), describing Grand Theft Auto III as "a cross between a gangster movie and an RPG".